Photography

 "Amazing piece, one of a kind!
 Great color, must see." — Vague, unspecific, and does not give serious bidders anything to work with.

-Year, technique, specific materials, notable features, provenance when available, any relevant exhibition or publication context
+Year, technique, specific materials, notable features, ownership history when available, any relevant exhibition or publication context

 Superlatives without support ("amazing," "incredible," "rare"), vague claims ("one of a kind"), or sales language that reads like an ad